This question has come up since I've started selling prints and products.

 Consider that the digital image is gold because you can take that image and do whatever you like with it.
 You can make a canvas or make Christmas cards.
 So photographers charge a higher price for these.
 With my packages, you get a set amount of images and additional images are charged at a set price.

 You might think that prints shouldn’t be charged at a studio price because you can get them for $1 on your own from a specific store.

 However, think of it like this - you can cook, unless you are like me.
 That doesn’t mean you should not pay a chef for the ingredients he uses.

 Numerous places offer cheap photo printing services, for example, Walmart.

 These shops provide affordability but compromise on quality.
 Poorly printed photographs represent a photographers' work poorly.

-As you can see from the photo below, I printed one of my images using Walmart, Staples and Blacks to compare with my professional print.
+I printed one of my images using Walmart, Staples and Blacks to compare with my professional print.
 The quality and colour of the store prints fall short.
 I also only had to wait for 3/4days for my professional prints and had to wait for 8-10days for the store ones.

 When ordering prints, these are factors that make a professional print better quality:

 The spectrum of colours – A professional printer can print a wider range of colours than an average printer and therefore print the colours in your photograph most accurately.